carpentries-incubator/reproducible-ml-workflows/episodes/htc-systems.md

 should_transfer_files = YES
 when_to_transfer_output = ON_EXIT

-# We require a machine with a modern version of the CUDA driver
+# Require a machine with a modern version of the CUDA driver
-Requirements = (Target.CUDADriverVersion >= 12.0)
+requirements = (GPUs_DriverVersion >= 12.0)

-# Don't use CentOS7 to ensure pseudoterminal support for interactive jobs
+# Don't use CentOS7 to ensure pty support
 requirements = (OpSysMajorVer > 7)

 # We must request 1 CPU in addition to 1 GPU